 Statements from prisoners were collected.
 They received a statement of support from Leonard Peltier, a political prisoner who is serving two life sentences for shooting two FBI agents and who Amnesty International believes received an unfair trial:

 …Today in the shadow of San Quentin, the belly of the beast housing 700 men the state wants to kill, you come together to speak of injustice and reform.
 While they will not come out and say it, I have been given a life sentence for a crime I did not commit.
 I defended my people from a government waging war on defenseless elders and traditional believers.
 Many friends of mine died in that war, and because two FBI agents also died, I have been in jail for 36 years.
 I have been held despite evidence the government withheld and manipulated evidence, coerced witnesses, and did all they could do to keep me from proving my innocence.
 I have been held longer than their own laws say I should be.
 All because I am a symbol and a reminder of what they will do to anyone who stands up against their authority.
 But all this shows is that they only have violent access to authority.
 They do not have righteousness or decency or even legality on their side.
 Throughout history all such systems that ignored justice and rights to rule by force eventually fell…

-Below is a live stream of Occupy Oakland’s action currently unfolding outside San Quentin prison.
-Watch occupiers take a stand for prisoners and stay tuned to this blog for updates on the action:
+Below the fold are live stream videos of Occupy Oakland’s action currently unfolding outside San Quentin prison.
+Watch occupiers take a stand for prisoners and stay tuned to this blog for updates on the action: [cont’d]